elegantalchemist/rack-WOPR/README.md

 ## Building this Hardware
 * **Connext 8x8 modules together** These modules can be daisy chained and each rack of 4 has clearly marked 'in' and 'out' connections.
 The ones I suggest above come with pre-soldered headers on the 'in' side only which can easily be inserted and bent into the 'out' side for a nice easy, stable soldered connection.
 Link 3 of the x4 modules together and you've got a rack of 12 modules for a total of 8x96 LEDs.
 * **Wire the Arduino in** either solder into the IO through holes or add header pins and use wired connectors, connect the Arduino to the 'in' side of the rack.
-The code here uses 5V, GND, CS to pin 3, DIN to pin 11 and CLK to pin 13
+The code here uses 5V, GND, CS to pin 3, DIN to pin 11 and CLK to pin 13 (caution - RasPi uses different pins - see below)
 * **Install in a casse/rack** some 3D print case options are here in this repository, or use the links to the printables where they can be found and looked at in more detail

 ## Building this software